 During the Assessment Day you’ll also have the opportunity to meet other applicants and to chat to Wings Alliance staff about what we offer.

 Everyone attending the Assessment Day will be given individual feedback on how they performed and, where applicable, areas they need to focus on for improvement.

 You will be graded on a scale of 1-5:

 The exercises that you are given during the day are adapted depending on your previous aviation experience.

-Before you can start training with us, you’ll need to pass our assessment process.
+Before you can start on one of our flight training programmes, you’ll need to achieve an assessment of 3 or above.
 We want to make sure that this is the right programme for you; we don’t want you to commit to significant financial risk before you find that out.

 - 1. Complete our application form.
 When you submit this, we will check whether you meet the minimum requirements for the programme.
 If you don’t, we’ll advise you what you need to do to meet them.
 If you do, we’ll invite you to complete the next two steps.

 2. Complete online tests.
 These are not a pass/fail.
 If you are asked to complete the online tests you will also be invited to attend our Assessment Day.